jundalisay/superb/content/en/research/jagor/ph/chapter-08.md

 Some of the young girls were of striking beauty and of quite a light colour; often being in reality of mixed race, though they passed as of pure Tagal blood.

-This is a circumstance I have observed in many sea-ports, and in the neighbourhood of Manilla ; but, in the districts which are almost entirely un visited by the Spaniards, the natives are much darker and of purer race.
+This is a circumstance I have observed in many sea-ports, and in the neighbourhood of Manila ; but, in the districts which are almost entirely un visited by the Spaniards, the natives are much darker and of purer race.

 The back of his head is shorn ; and he wears gaiters of wild boar's bristles.